 It is hypocrisy at its finest, especially considering the fact that the U.S. has a history of cheering on and aiding protests against foreign governments.
-In fact, when the mainstream media began sharing reports of protests in Iran in December 2017, President Trump took to Twitter to cheer on the dissidents.
+In fact, when the mainstream media began sharing reports of protests in Iran in December 2017, President Trump took to Twitter to

 Big protests in Iran.
 The people are finally getting wise as to how their money and wealth is being stolen and squandered on terrorism.
 Looks like they will not take it any longer.
 The USA is watching very closely for human rights violations!

 — Donald J. Trump (@realDonaldTrump) December 31, 2017

 “The people are finally getting wise as to how their money and wealth is being stolen and squandered on terrorism,” Trump wrote, claiming that the United States was “watching very closely for human rights violations!”

 Does that same logic not apply when thousands of Palestinians are standing up for their rights on the Gaza Strip, and the Israeli government is committing human rights violations?
 Trump’s silence is deafening, and it also serves as a reminder he has fallen into line with the same U.S. foreign policy standards that have been adopted and expressed by his predecessors.